Tips for searching:

 Omvoh® (mirikizumab): Use in patients undergoing medical procedure or surgery

-The decision to stop mirikizumab therapy for patients undergoing a medical procedure or surgery should be up to the health care provider's clinical judgment.
-In phase 3 clinical studies for UC, patients would pause mirikizumab therapy for major surgery.
+The decision to stop mirikizumab therapy for medical procedures or surgery should be based on the health care provider's clinical judgment.
+In phase 3 studies, patients paused mirikizumab for major surgery.

-LUCENT-1 is a 12-week, phase 3, multicenter, randomized, double-blind, parallel-arm, placebo-controlled study of mirikizumab, a p19-directed anti-interleukin-23 antibody.
-The study was conducted to evaluate efficacy and safety in adult patients with moderately to severely active ulcerative colitis, with a Modified Mayo score of 4 to 9 points and centrally read Mayo endoscopic subscore ≥2, who had an inadequate response, loss of response, or an intolerance to corticosteroids, immunosuppressants, biologic therapies, or tofacitinib.1
+LUCENT-1 is a 12-week, phase 3, multicenter, randomized, double-blind, parallel-arm, placebo-controlled study of mirikizumab, a p19-directed anti-interleukin-23 (anti-IL-23) antibody.
+The study was conducted to evaluate efficacy and safety in adult patients with moderately to severely active ulcerative colitis (UC), with a modified Mayo score of 4 to 9 points and centrally read Mayo endoscopic subscore ≥2, who had an inadequate response, loss of response, or an intolerance to corticosteroids, immunosuppressants, biologic therapies, or tofacitinib.2

-LUCENT-2 is a 40-week, phase 3, multicenter, randomized, double-blind, parallel-arm, placebo-controlled maintenance study that evaluated the safety and efficacy of mirikizumab, conducted in adult patients with moderately to severely active ulcerative colitis who completed the LUCENT-1 study.2
+LUCENT-2 is a 40-week, phase 3, multicenter, randomized, double-blind, parallel-arm, placebo-controlled, maintenance study that evaluated the safety and efficacy of mirikizumab, a p19-directed anti-IL-23 antibody, conducted in adult patients with moderately to severely active UC who completed the LUCENT-1 study.2

 Temporarily holding mirikizumab for major surgery

-During LUCENT-1 and -2, patients who required major surgery would temporarily stop taking study drug.3
+During LUCENT-1 and -2, patients who required major surgery would temporarily stop taking study drug.1

-After surgery and adequate wound healing, patients were allowed to start taking study drug again.3
+After surgery and adequate wound healing, patients were allowed to start taking study drug again.1

 Exclusion Criteria |